KatarinaSiggelkow/pennchildlanglab.github.io/_posts/talks/2021-01-10-lsa-talk-annalise.md

 ---
 title:  "Kendrick & Schuler (2021) Adults do not regularize unpredictable language variation, even when learning from an unreliable speaker"
 mathjax: true
-layout: post
+author:
-author: katie
+    - annalise
-icon: chalkboard-teacher
+    - katie
 category: Talk
 ---